 Charlotte Danielson wrote a book.
 An important one.
-And now all of New York City is changing how it evaluates teachers.
+And now all of New York City has changed how it evaluates teachers: the Danielson Framework.

 Charlotte Danielson’s keynote speech is filmed in Reno, Nevada on September 24, 2013.